smujaddid/aglio-theme-olio-printing/README.md

 This package is incremental changes on top of [@BenGardiner aglio-theme-olio-printing](https://github.com/BenGardiner/aglio-theme-olio-printing)

 This package also referencing changes from [@onlicar aglio-theme-onlicar](https://github.com/onlicar/aglio-theme-onlicar) which is [this commit](https://github.com/onlicar/aglio-theme-onlicar/commit/8fa8005dacf95853788bb082de88e2a7ce4baaec)

+This package also referencing changes from [@Gasol aglio-theme-olio](https://github.com/Gasol/aglio-theme-olio) which is [this commit](https://github.com/Gasol/aglio-theme-olio/commit/1d5c1775b07b139aeecb3e5c4852b3b35bcd9a4d)

 This packages (as changes to @BenGardiner aglio-theme-olio-printing) was developed with support from the [National Motor Freight Traffic Association](http://www.nmfta.org) to produce standalone documentation for the [Open Telematics API](https://github.com/nmfta-repo/nmfta-opentelematics-api)